-Baby bok choy and tender shiitake mushrooms sautéed in a flavorful Asian-inspired garlic-ginger sauce.
-A simple and healthy side dish that's quick to prepare!
+A baby bok choy recipe with tender shiitake mushrooms sautéed in a flavorful Asian-inspired garlic-ginger sauce.
+A simple, healthy side dish that is quick to prepare!
 (Vegan, gluten-free, oil-free.)

 Ingredients for Garlic Bok Choy

-The sauce is thin, so add cornstarch or other thickener of choice if desired.
+Sauce thickness: The sauce is thin, so add cornstarch, arrowroot, or other thickener of choice if desired.
 Simply whisk in about 1 teaspoon thickener to the sauce when preparing.

 This dish is also great served with: